yp9435/Vanavil-Candy/README.md

-# Yumeiro Candy - E-commerce Site
+# Vanavil Candy - E-commerce Site

-Yumeiro Candy is an e-commerce website built with HTML, CSS, SASS, Bootstrap, and JavaScript for frontend development, and PHP and MySQL for backend functionality using XAMPP.
+Vanavil Candy is an e-commerce website built with HTML, CSS, SASS, Bootstrap, and JavaScript for frontend development, and PHP and MySQL for backend functionality using XAMPP.

 ## Features